 The essential difference when comparing VPNs and RDP is that a VPN doesn’t provide your device with any additional functionality the way an RDP does.
 You’re still using the same old device, only that its IP address has changed and it is now a whole lot more secure when accessing the Internet.

-That security and privacy is a VPN’s greatest advantage.
+Is a VPN more secure than a remote desktop?
+Security and privacy is a VPN’s greatest advantage.
 RDPs don’t have to offer robust encryption to work, but a VPN without powerful encryption isn’t much of a VPN.

 That depends on whether you’re a business or an individual user.